JSBmanD/docs/pages/deep-linked-ads/google-marketing-platform-app-conversion-tracking.md

 - App conversion data collected by the Branch SDK sent to Google Marketing Platform for attribution.
 - `Read-only` access to app conversion data (not cost/click/impression data) from Google Marketing Platform Ads in your Branch account.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Working with Google Marketing Platform & Google Ads"
-	Please keep the following in mind when working with both Google Marketing Platform and Google Ads:
+  "title": "Working with Google Marketing Platform & Google Ads", "body": "Please keep the following in mind when working with both Google Marketing Platform and Google Ads:"
+}
+[/block]

 	If your Google Marketing Platform and Google Ads accounts are **not linked**: